Discover Why Taipei is the #1 Place to Learn Chinese This Year

 You’ll definitely have an upper hand by studying traditional characters too.

-BUT did you know there are several big cities and oceanside destinations in Taiwan for you to study Chinese in?
-You can even mix and match to make the most of your time in Taiwan!
+Did you know there are several big cities and oceanside destinations near Taipei where you can study Chinese?
+You can even mix and match to make the most of your time here!

 Taichung